 One of the most pertinent questions in risk management has been: How much do you stand to lose, over a certain period and with a certain probability?
-The most common answer to this question today is Value at Risk, a risk measure that expresses itself as one number.
-What is that number and what does it stands for?
+The most common answer is Value at Risk (VaR), a risk measure that expresses itself as one number.
+What is that number and what does it stand for?

 In order to interpret this number we first have to assume that:

 - Everything assumed in the (VaR) calculations/process is true

 - The future follows the past and whatever risk you are analyzing only exists for the specified (certain) period

 If you are reasonably comfortable with these assumptions then the one number to answer your question is Value at Risk.
 Or VaR for short.
 VaR is a worst case loss with limits on the time period and probability.

 Value at Risk (VaR) has been around for quite some time now.
 However, the effectiveness of the concept has been the subject of persistent debate.
 Like all tools, the efficacy of VaR is in its use.
 Some of the key issues raised in current literature about VaR are:

 - Is the one number sufficient by itself to completely capture the risk in a position?